ifsantos/hello-world/README.md

-# Top 30 Git Commands To Know To Become a Git Master
+# Top 30 Git Commands To Know To Become a Git Master :godmode:

 0. Setup ssh key